privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 ## 3. Instructions for Running the Crawler

-Using the terminal, enter the `privacy-pioneer-web-crawler/rest-api` directory.
+First, using the terminal, enter the `privacy-pioneer-web-crawler/rest-api` directory.
 Run either:

 ```bash
 npm install